yedhink/KTU-Java/README.md

 Feel free to contact me via [Linkedin](linkedin.com/in/yedhin1998) to clear your doubts.

 # Credits
-Without [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) this project wouldn't have become a reality.
-Thanks to Bram Moolenaar.
+Without [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) and [Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) this project wouldn't have become a reality.
+Well thanks to Bram Moolenaar.
 [Oracle Java Documentaion](http://www.oracle.com/technetwork/java/javase/overview/index.html) , [tutorialspoint](https://www.tutorialspoint.com/index.htm) were also great references.
 Last but not the least , i would like to mention [Arch Linux](https://www.distrowatch.com/table.php?distribution=arch) for providing me with such a smooth sailing workflow `->` "makepkg!
 Not war".

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/yedhink/KTU-Java/blob/master/LICENSE) file for details